cloudposse/terraform-aws-iam-chamber-s3-role/README.md

 ## Introduction

-For more information on how to control access to Systems Manager parameters by using AWS Identity and Access Management, see [Controlling Access to Systems Manager Parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-access.html).

-For more information on how to use parameter hierarchies to help organize and manage parameters, see [Organizing Parameters into Hierarchies](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-su-organize.html).
+Because Chamber abstracts parameter store managments, read how to use parameter hierarchies to help organize and manage parameters, see [Organizing Parameters into Hierarchies](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-su-organize.html).

-__NOTE:__ This module can be used to provision IAM roles with SSM permissions for [chamber](https://docs.cloudposse.com/tools/chamber/).
+__NOTE:__ This module can be used to provision IAM roles with S3 permissions for [chamber](https://docs.cloudposse.com/tools/chamber/).

 ## Usage

-This example creates a role with the name `cp-prod-app-all` with permission to read all SSM parameters, and gives permission to the entities specified in `assume_role_arns` to assume the role.
+This example creates a role with the name `cp-prod-app-all` with permission to use S3 bucket as parameter store, and gives permission to the entities specified in `assume_role_arns` to assume the role.

 ```hcl